 Find a Sober Living Home Near Me

 Choosing sober living is about finding a home that offers support, structure, and a solid peer support system.
 Sober living homes help people achieve sobriety by providing an environment far removed from the normal triggers of everyday life.
 In many cases, however, it can prove even more helpful to switch cities entirely.
 That way, you can make an entirely fresh start.
-If you are currently living in San Jose, recovery homes in Los Angeles, which is only a short drive away, offer a convenient alternative.
+If you are currently living in San Jose, recovery homes in Southern California, which is only a short drive away, offer a convenient alternative.